cardano-scaling/alba/docs/basic_construction.md

 ## The Protocol

 ### Prover Algorithm
-The prover's objective is to convince the verifier that they know a large subset of elements $S_p$ without revealing the entire set.
+The prover's objective is to convince the verifier that they know a large subset of elements $S_p$, with size exceeding the threshold $n_f$, without revealing the entire set or any specific subset of size greater than $n_f$.
 Instead, the prover constructs a compact proof $(t, s_1, ..., s_u)$ that satisfies the following:
 - The proof demonstrates that the prover possesses knowledge of a set $S_p$ satisfying a predicate $R$, with the assurance that $|S_p| > n_f$, where $n_f$ is a threshold strictly smaller than $n_p$ and $|S_p| \geq n_p$.
 - The prover outputs only a small sequence of $u$ elements from $S_p$, rather than transmitting the full set, ensuring communication efficiency.
 - By using random oracles $H_1$ and $H_2$, the prover ensures that:
-  - The proof is hard to forge by an adversary who knows at most $n_f$ elements.
+  - The proof is hard to forge by an adversary who knows at most $n_f$ elements from $S_p$.
-  - Only the prover, with access to a large $S_p$, can construct a valid proof with high probability.
+  - A prover who knows a subset $S_p$ with size greater than $n_f$ can construct a valid proof with high probability, leveraging the filtering and validation mechanisms of $H_1$ and $H_2$.
 - The constructed tuple $(t, s_1, ..., s_u)$ satisfies:
   - $H_1(t, s_1, ..., s_i) = 1$ for all prefixes up to length $u$,
   - $H_2(t, s_1, ..., s_u) = 1$ for the final tuple.